Grief and loss is a part of life, just as sex is.

 Whatever the reason, how you view your returning needs will impact your grief journey and how you reintegrate back into your life.
 It can be a time of increased anxiety and confusion.

 If you would like to feel clearer about your sexual life or relationships going forward then consider making an appointment with a counsellor who specialises in grief and bereavement work.
-Make an appointment with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Remuera, Auckland.
+Make an appointment with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Greenlane, Auckland.